Featured

 • Religion has come to the forefront and has become prominent in most people’s lives, especially among Hindus.
 Religious tourism has become a thing in India.
 So many people are traveling to religious destinations, especially Shiva Bhakti (Mahakal) has become a cult in itself.
 I don’t know how and who started this but you have to see the lines at the famous temples.
 Poor people stay in lines for hours.
 Even Vivekanand Memorial is now treated as a religious pilgrimage location.
 Your position in lines is for sale.
 You can buy your way into any temple.
 I visited more temples on this trip than ever before.
 Except for one or two temples, I went in and came out without even seeing the main Idol because of the lines.
 Waited for 1.5 hours to get to Vivekanand memorial in the fast lane.
 There must’ve been a single-file kilometer-long line for general admission at 7:30 am and later in the day.
 The same for Padmnabhaswamy Temple, and Kamakhya Temple, Vishwanath Temple; couldn’t even go close to the Mahakal temple and Kaal Bhairav temples in Ujjain.

-• Important Travelling Lesson for going solo or no local persons – Look for 4 and above start hotels for a clean and good stay; a 3-star hotel ranking is deceiving.
+• Important Travelling Lesson for going solo or no local persons – Look for 4-star and above hotels for a clean and good stay; a 3-star hotel ranking is deceiving.
 Demand 4-star if you are going with any tour.
-Getting a Sim card at the airport or in the city comes in handy when you have to deal with local hotels, taxis, Uber, etc. Always carry cash, cash is still the king unless you have PayTM or UPI for Indian transactions.
+Getting a SIM card at the airport or in the city comes in handy when you have to deal with local hotels, taxis, Uber, etc. Always carry cash, cash is still the king unless you have PayTM or UPI for Indian transactions.
 Not everyone accepts your American credit card.
 There is no one rule, rules change with the service provider.
 Confirm everything, don’t assume anything.
 Uber and Ola drivers can cancel anytime even after accepting the ride.
 You will have to talk to them after confirming the ride via the app.
 Uber is almost half the price compared to independent taxi drivers.

 • I believe in buying from Indian local vendors instead of western big corporate outlets.
 Spend locally and help the local economy.